 Many patients from Macclesfield and beyond can spend hours travelling for treatment to The Christie.
-For radiotherapy, in particular, patients may have to visit The Christie every day for up to six weeks.
+For radiotherapy, in particular, patients may have to visit The Christie every day for up to 6 weeks.

 Plans for The Christie at Macclesfield

-The Christie at Macclesfield will accommodate more than 40,000 patient visits a year.
+The Christie at Macclesfield will accommodate a total of 46,000 patient visits a year.
 This will be for existing Christie patients from Cheshire, North Staffordshire and the High Peak area of Derbyshire.

 Our ambition is to design the new centre with additional features to support the needs of the local ageing population.
 This will include extra help for frailer patients to complete their treatment.

 The Christie charity is aiming to raise £23m towards the £26m cost of the new centre.
 The remaining funding is coming from the NHS.
 You can donate to support the build of the new Christie cancer care centre on our The Christie at Macclesfield charity page.